shettysach/shettysach.github.io/markdown/index.md

 ## Projects

 Here are some of my personal projects.
-For more detail, read this [article](./02_projects/projects.html).
+For more detail read this [article](./02_projects/projects.html).

 - [Loxi](Loxi) - Bytecode interpreter for Lox written in Odin, extended with support for lists and a web playground
 - [Ferrograd](https://www.github.com/shettysach/Ferrograd) - Small scalar autograd engine, inspired from Karpathy's micrograd